 - The patient is not getting the needed tooth movements with their current wear schedule - not enough time has passed for adequate tooth movement.

-- Tooth movements have not occurred due to insufficient pressure or lack of space (rotations, extrusions, intrusions, torquing, tipping, translating)
+- Tooth movements have not occurred due to insufficient pressure or insufficient space (rotations, extrusions, intrusions, torquing, tipping, translating)

 - Engagers are not fitting in the aligner